Mallick17/AWS-CloudWatch/README.md

     *   **(Recommended)** Set a **Default Value** (e.g., `0`).
     *   **(Optional)** Add up to 3 **Dimensions** by mapping names to fields.
 7.  **Create Filter:** Finish the process.
 The metric will begin appearing in your CloudWatch metrics shortly.

+---

+# CloudWatch Cost
+- **Metrics Cost:** You pay monthly for the number of unique metrics monitored, here 2 metrics at $0.30 each.
+- **High Resolution Metrics:** Pricing is same per metric regardless of data frequency, but you pay more if you send metrics every second (high resolution).
+Your current 60 sec interval is standard resolution, so no high resolution charge applies unless you reduce interval.
+- **API Costs:** API cost is for sending/fetching metric data.
+You send 60 API calls per hour which sums about 43,200 calls per month.
+Priced at $0.01 per 1,000 requests, resulting in about $0.44/month.

+## AWS provides a free tier every month (reset monthly):
+- _Basic monitoring metrics_ from AWS services (e.g., EC2 CPU utilization, S3 request counts): Completely free, no limits on volume.
+- _Custom/detailed monitoring metrics:_ First 10 metrics per month free.
+- _API requests (e.g., GetMetricData calls):_ First 1 million free per month (excludes some like GetMetricData, which are always charged).
+- _Alarms:_ Up to 10 standard alarms on basic metrics free.
+> This covers many small workloads, but with thousands of metrics, you'll likely exceed it and pay tiered rates.

+##